vaminakov/btrfs-autosnap/README.md

 # Pacman hook which makes btrfs root snapshot before any action.
 ***
 ### Description:
-This is a written on bash script and Pacman hook which makes btrfs root snapshot before any action. **Requires Archlinux-based OS (pacman), `btrfs-tools` and 'util-linux' to be installed.**
+This is a written on bash script and Pacman hook which makes btrfs root snapshot before any action. **Requires Archlinux-based OS (pacman), `btrfs-progs` and 'util-linux' to be installed.**

 Feature is one and simple:
 * Hook will detect if your root filesystem is btrfs subvolume.
 If yes, it'll make snapshot of it.